 - four in spring/summer (February – May).

-- Lectures are held in the evenings, on the first Wednesday of the month.
+- Talks are held in the morning at 11:30 on the second Saturday of the relevant month

-- the free public lecture is held in September at the Cork City Central Library, Grand Parade, Cork.
+- The free public talk is held in September at the Cork City Central Library, Grand Parade, Cork.

-CorkDFAS acts as a centre for news of related heritage, historical, and artistic events and activities (see, News Page, and also Facebook, and Twitter (see below)).
+CorkDFAS acts as a centre for news of heritage, historical, and artistic events and activities, particularly related to our Sponsor, Partner and Associated Members (see, Announcements Page, and also Facebook, and Twitter (see below)).

-Visits by members to museums, private and public collections, and significant buildings, are organised by the Events Coordinator.
+Visits by members to museums, private and public collections, and significant buildings, are organised by the Events Secretary(ies).

-CorkDFAS is creating opportunities for its members to volunteer to become involved in particular activities that would assist certain bodies that are engaged in the field of conservation or hold collections that require ‘conservation’ in the broadest sense.
-These activities can range from minor but necessary tasks to some members ultimately becoming involved in actual conservation activities, following suitable instruction and training, and under professional supervision.
+CorkDFAS avails of opportunities for its members to volunteer to become involved in particular activities that would assist certain bodies that are engaged in the field of conservation or hold collections that require ‘conservation’ in the broadest sense.
+These activities involve minor but necessary tasks under professional supervision.

 During Heritage Week in 2015 some 20 members of CorkDFAS acted as host guides to the Moments In Time exhibition at the Cork City & County Archives.